Ancient Rome: Julio-Claudian dynasty

 Under Augustus' reign, Roman literature grew steadily in what is known as the Golden Age of Latin Literature.
 Poets like Virgil, Horace, Ovid and Rufus developed a rich literature, and were close friends of Augustus.
-Along with Maecenas, he sponsored patriotic poems, as Virgil's epic Aeneid and also historiographical works, like those of Livy.
-The works of this literary age lasted through Roman times, and are classics.
-Augustus also continued the changes to the calendar promoted by Caesar, and the month of August is named after him.
-Augustus brought a peaceful and thriving era to Rome, known as Pax Augusta or Pax Romana.
-Augustus died in 14 AD, but the empire's glory continued after his era.
+Along with Maecenas, he sponsored patriotic poems, such as Virgil's epic Aeneid and historiographical works like those of Livy.
+Augustus continued the changes to the calendar promoted by Caesar, and the month of August is named after him.
+Augustus brought a peaceful and thriving era to Rome, known as Pax Romana.